 The purpose of a housing co-op is simple: to provide housing to members.
 Housing co-ops can be for-profit (where members have individual ownership of their unit) or non-profit (where members collectively own the facility).
 However, many provincial regulations require housing co-operatives to incorporate as a non-profit.
 Housing charges are determined by the collective cost of the co-operative and are shared equitably among members.
 This is often used as a solution for low-income housing that allows home ownership.
 The Co-operative Housing Federation of Canada (CHF) upholds a list of all Canadian housing co-ops including vacancies.

 These co-operatives are typically non-profit and usually perform a social function.
 Usually formed with an open membership, community service co-ops allow anyone to participate in their governance.
 Common uses of the model include community halls, recreation centres, and social programming.
 These co-operatives often rely on volunteers to make up their boards of directors.
 Some examples include Crocus Co-operative, Access Communications, and the Association of Co-operative Counselling Therapists of Canada.

-Here are a few questions to consider when forming a co-operative that will help make clear what type of co-op is needed:
+Here are a few questions to ask when forming a co-op to help you figure out what type will suit your business best.